Forged in Conflict: The Distinct Warrior Skillsets of the Ancient World

 Spartan military training began early and was brutally systematic.
 At age seven, male children were taken from their families to enter the agoge, a state-sponsored education and training program designed to produce soldiers of exceptional endurance and obedience.
 This system subjected boys to extreme physical hardship, intentional starvation, and psychological conditioning meant to eliminate weakness and foster absolute loyalty to the state.
 The agoge produced warriors who could endure prolonged campaigns with minimal supplies, march for days in full armor, and maintain formation under conditions that would break lesser soldiers.

 Physical fitness was only one component.
-The agoge also emphasized stealth and cunning through exercises like the krypteia, where trainees were sent into the countryside with only a knife and expected to survive by their wits—sometimes by eliminating helots (the enslaved population) under cover of darkness.
+The agoge also emphasized stealth and cunning through exercises like the krypteia, where trainees were sent into the countryside with only a knife and expected to survive by their wits—sometimes by eliminating helots, the enslaved population, under cover of darkness.
 This created warriors comfortable with both open battle and clandestine operations, a versatility that served Sparta well in its many conflicts.
+The culmination of the agoge was a young man's acceptance into a syssitia, a communal mess where he would dine and train with his unit for life.

 Equipment and the Mechanics of the Phalanx